alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 With the arrival of Ahmaz (who has more authority than either Lysan or Zastra) and the heroes Ilren is forced to take a more active approach in his corruption of this crew (hence implanting one of the players with a slaad tadpole).
 He will also modify the memory of Zastra, beginning to turn him against Ahmaz.

 #### Event #4: Kycera confronts Emilia
 At some point during the night Emilia will wake with a blade at her throat and a hand over her mouth.
 Kycera has noticed the way that Emilia carries herself.
 She knows the half-elf is an assassin.
 And Kycera thinks - or rather fears - that Emilia is here to kill her.
-Kycera should have a brief conversation with Emilia out of the room - d
+Kycera should have a brief conversation with Emilia out of the room - defensive, practical, isolated so that no one else hears.
+If Kycera is convinced that Emilia is not here for her then she will let Emilia go back, apologizing.

 ### The Next Morning
 The party will awaken to the sound of the ship's bell ringing.
 The Lambent Zenith is under attack again.
 Roll 2d6 and use the table to determine the impact on the party and crew.
 Afterwards Fiagro will call together all the senior crew to discuss options, begrudgingly inviting everyone with a name on the ship (including the party and Daveras)